 Wilsons, Bristol

 What: Wilsons is the neighbourhood restaurant we all wished we had (and, to be fair, Bristol’s Redland cuts a case for one of the nicest neighbourhoods in any UK city).
 The restaurant is the result of beautiful alchemy - a combination of Mary Wilson’s agricultural efforts and Jan Ostle’s smart cooking.
-At £68 a head at the time of writing, Wilsons is unbelievable value for the quality.
+Wilsons is unbelievable value for the quality, and the team views dining out in democratic terms.
+The food follows suit, often with just a handful of fresh ingredients executed without fuss, and explained with genuine warmth.

 Where: 24 Chandos Road, BS6 6PF